NirlStudio/eslang/README.md

 # Espresso Language
-### A simple &amp; expressive script language, which is mostly inspired by Lisp, Python and JavaScript.
+### A simple &amp; expressive script language, which is inspired by Lisp, Python, JavaScript and many other great languages.
 ```python
 print "Hello, world!";